 By collaborating with a Divorce Coach, a family law attorney can significantly enhance their ability to be a cost effective problem solver.

-Individuals approach family law attorneys with a variety of needs, some legal in nature, some not.
+Individuals approach family law attorneys seeking divorce services with a variety of needs, some legal in nature, some not.
 Many divorcing individuals experience stress associated with the feeling of being “stuck” in a process that feels like it should have been done months before.
 They are asked to make critical decisions about their life in general and their divorce in particular during periods of intense stress.
 In some divorces, the parties have a significant amount of organizing to do.
 Most often clients yearn for a thinking partner.

 Divorce coaches help clients work with their feelings, identify goals and options, and craft strategies to move forward in achieving their goals.

 A considerable amount of attorney’s fees can be eliminated when the client works with a coach to get organized for divorce, to learn how to work cost-effectively with their attorney, and to refrain from using their attorney’s time for purposes that could be more cost-effectively handled by an appropriate non-attorney.